Top places to live in Berkshire Cookham

 You won’t get much change from £991,667.
 Average house prices continue to climb with detached houses selling for an average £1,560,872, semis going for £641,571 and flats will set you back £387k.

-Great for littlies, you have the excellent St Piran’s School, impressive Highfield prep and nurturing Herries School.
+Great for littlies, St Piran’s School, impressive Highfield prep and nurturing Herries School.
 Senior options include Claire’s Court, Eton College, and Reddam House.
 If you don’t mind a bit of travel St George’s Ascot, The Marist, and LVS Ascot could be good options.
 But there are some cracking state schools too – Cookham’s Holy Trinity Primary School and the Sir William Borlase’s Grammar is in nearby Marlow.

 BEST KEPT SECRET